nfolkman/nfolkman/README.md

-### Hello, hello! 👋 I'm Nathan, but you can call me Nate.
+### Hello, hello! 👋 My name's Nathan, but you can call me Nate.